 Section 22.1.
 The bargaining unit will observe all holidays designated by the University.
-There shall be at least ten (10) observed holidays per calendar year.
+There shall be at least eleven (11) observed holidays (which includes the addition of Juneteenth) per calendar year.
 The FOP shall be provided a list of the observed holidays each year.
 The length of each holiday shall be equal to the length of an employee's scheduled workday not to exceed ten (10) hours.
-If the University increases the number of holidays above ten (10), the holiday bank shall increase by nine (9) hours at time-and-one-half for each added holiday.
+If the University increases the number of holidays above eleven (11), the holiday bank shall increase by nine (9) hours at time-and-one-half for each added holiday.